 - a.
 Members who are recipients of services provided through the Children's Rehabilitative Services (CRS) program - b.
-Members who are recipients of services provided through the Arizona Department of Health Services Division of Behavioral Health contracted Regional Behavioral Health Authorities (RBHAs), and - c.
+Members who are recipients of services provided through the contracted Regional Behavioral Health Authorities (RBHAs), and - c.
 Members diagnosed with HIV/AIDS - d.
 Arizona Long Term Care System: - Members enrolled in the ALTCS program who are elderly and/or have a physically disability, and - Members enrolled in the ALTCS program who have a developmental disability.

 AHCCCS monitors quality and appropriateness of care/services for routine and special health care needs members through annual Operational and Financial Reviews of Contractors and the review of required Contractor deliverables set forth in contract, program specific performance measures, and performance improvement projects.
-Viii